Spectral ergodic Banach problem and flat polynomials: Introduction

 For some absolute constant $C>0$.
 Byrnes and Newman computed $L^4$-norm of those polynomials \cite{Byrnes-N}.
 Later, Browein \& Lokhart \cite{Borwein-lo}, and Choi \& Erd\'elyi \cite{Edyli-Cho} used the central limit theorem to compute the limit of the $L^p$-norm and the Mahler measure of the polynomials with random coefficients $\pm 1$.
 Their results can be linked to the recent results of Peligrad \& Wu \cite{Peligrad-Wu}, Barrera \& Peligrad, Cohen \& Conze \cite{Cohen-Conze} and Thouvenot \& Weiss \cite{Th-Weiss}.
 Therein, the authors investigated a dynamical approach with dynamical coefficients, that is, $a_k=f(T^kx)$, where $T$ is a measure-preserving transformation on some probability space and $f$ is a square-integrable function.\\

-We remind that the polynomials with coefficients $a_k \in\{0,1\}$ and the constant term equal to 1 are nowadays called Newman polynomials.
-We further notice that the polynomials with coefficients $a_k \in\{0,1\}$ are known as idempotent polynomials, and since we are concern with $L^1$-flatness, we may assume that the constant term is 1.
+The polynomials with coefficients $a_k \in\{0,1\}$ and the constant term equal to 1 are nowadays called Newman polynomials.
+We further notice that those polynomials are also known as idempotent polynomials, and since we are concern with $L^1$-flatness, we may assume that the constant term is 1.\\

-The connection between the Banach problem in ergodic theory and the $L^1$-flatness problem in the class of Littlewood polynomials or Newman polynomials was established by Bourgain \cite{Bourgain}, Guenais \cite{Guenais}, and Downarowich \& Lacroix \cite{dow}.
-M. Guenais proved that the Littlewood problem and the Banach problem are equivalent in some class of dynamical system \cite{Guenais}.
-She further constructed a generalized Fekete polynomials on some torsion groups, and proved that those polynomials are $L^1$-flat.
-As a consequence, M. Guenais obtained that there exist a group action with simple Lebesgue component.
-Subsequently, el Abdalaoui and Lema\'{n}czyk proved that the generalized Fekete polynomials constructed by Guenais are ultraflat \cite{elabdal-lem}.
-Very recently, el Abdalaoui and Nadkarni strengthened Guenais's result \cite{Abd-Nad2} by proving that there exist an ergodic non-singular dynamical system with simple Lebesgue component.\\

-Here, we exhibit a class of $L^1$-flat polynomials with coefficients $0$ and $1$.
-This allow us to produce a dynamical system with simple Lebesgue spectrum.
-We thus get an affirmative answer to the Banach question.\\